vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/icorprofilercallback-threaddestroyed-method.md

 ## <a name="parameters"></a>Parâmetros
  `threadId`
- [in] The ID of the thread that has been destroyed.
+ no A ID do thread que foi destruído.

 ## <a name="remarks"></a>Comentários
- The `threadId` value is no longer valid at the time of this call.
+ O valor de `threadId` não é mais válido no momento desta chamada.

 ## <a name="requirements"></a>Requisitos
  **Plataformas:** confira [Requisitos do sistema](../../../../docs/framework/get-started/system-requirements.md).

- **Header:** CorProf.idl, CorProf.h
+ **Cabeçalho:** CorProf. idl, CorProf. h

  **Biblioteca:** CorGuids.lib